With the recent mortgage lending woes, all lenders are

 In both cases I advise you to look closely at the fees

-any proposed mortgage.
+associated with any proposed mortgage.
 Everyone looks at the interest rate, but

 fees can be just as important to getting a good deal.